techlore/channel-content/README.md

 *Tori*- Coffee drinker, writer, techie, privacy advocate, and avid watcher of psychological thrillers.
 Overly sarcastic.

-*Aydan*- Artist/musician, and a connoisseur of good times!
-Excited to share the story of privacy on the web, across the web!

 *Jonah*- Our community manager, ensuring they are welcoming and informational places for any user to learn about privacy.
 [Visit Website](https://jonaharagon.com/)

 ## Where Do We Post Content?

 - [YouTube](https://youtube.com/techlore) YouTube is the platform we started on and will continue to publish to.
 We are firm believers in targeting the masses who are using non-private platforms like YouTube.
 - [Odysee](https://odysee.com/@techlore:3) Odysee is a federated and (more) privacy-respecting YouTube alternative for users who don't want to engage with our content through YouTube.
-- [PeerTube](https://tube.privacytools.io/accounts/techlore/video-channels) Similar to Odysee, PeerTube is another method of watching our content in a freedom-respecting way.
-Major shoutout to [Privacytools.io](https://blog.privacytools.io/introducing-our-peertube-instance/) for hosting our content for us.
+- [PeerTube](https://bitcointv.com/c/techlore/videos) Similar to Odysee, PeerTube is another method of watching our content in a freedom-respecting way.

 ## Sponsors
-We have never received any obligated form of compensation for covering a service or product on our channel--we don't do sponsored content.
-- We've received multi-hundred dollar offers to include product links in descriptions for videos--we said no.
-- We've been asked to do short mid-roll ads covering privacy software for thousands of dollars over the course of several videos--we said no.
-- We've been asked to review products in exchange for a set price--we said no.
-- We've been asked to give positive reviews of services for a set price--we said no.

-We simply don't accept compensation to cover a service.
-We cover things through our own free will and wouldn't want it any other way.
+Coming Soon

 ## Affiliates
 Affiliate marketing is our largest source of revenue.